Error Handling

 )

-Pass status codes you actually want to retry on.
+Pass status codes you want to retry on.
 Don't blindly retry on 4xx.

 A timeout test

-Easiest way to verify your timeout handling: hit httpbin.org/delay/N with a context shorter than N.
+The easiest way to verify timeout handling is to hit httpbin.org/delay/N with a context shorter than N.

 - Go